Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: One dimensional numerical results

-{Here, we study the influence of the chemosensitivity parameter $A$ on the pattern dynamics and size of the aggregates, in the presence or absence of TMZ.
+\textbf{Comparison of the results with the stability analysis predictions} {Here, we study the influence of the chemosensitivity parameter $A$ on the pattern dynamics and size of the aggregates, in the presence or absence of TMZ.
 In order to compare the solutions to the predictions of the stability analysis, the initial condition is a small perturbation around the homogeneous distribution $u_0 = 0.5$.
 Results of this section are obtained with a proliferation rate $r_0=0.1$.
-For such parameters, using the results of Section \ref{sec: linear stability}, the critical value of the chemosensitivity parameter without the treatment (in \textbf{P1}, when $M=0$ and therefore $\gamma_M = 1$ ) is $A^c \approx 6.92$ and with the treatment uniformly distributed (for $\gamma_M = 5$) is $B^c \approx 3.9$.}
+For such parameters, using the results of Section \ref{sec: linear stability}, the critical value of the chemosensitivity parameter without the treatment (in \textbf{P1}, when $M=0$ and therefore $\gamma(M) = 1$ ) is $A^c \approx 6.92$ and with the treatment uniformly distributed (for $\gamma(M) = 5$) is $B^c \approx 3.9$.}

 {In the first part of the experiment, \emph{i.e.} without any treatment, we show in Figure \ref{fig: formation spheroids 01} the formation of patterns at different times, for $A = 7$ (close to the instability threshold, Figure \ref{fig: formation spheroids 7}), $A = 50 $ (Figure \ref{fig: formation spheroids 50}) and $A=150$ (Figure \ref{fig: formation spheroids 150}).
 We observe here the process of merging and emerging patterns through time.}